developedbygeo/Memory-card-game/README.md

 ## Acknowledgements

-A massive thank you to The Odin Project & freeCodeCamp for their guidance and quality material.
+This project would not have been created if it was not for **Dog Ceo - Dog Api**.
+A massive thank you as well to The Odin Project for their guidance and quality material.

 ## License